SPA + API: Solution Overview

 access_tokento call the API on behalf of the user.

-The Auth0 Authorization Extension allows you to provide authorization support in your application, by assigning Roles, Groups and Permissions to Users.
+The Auth0 Authorization Extension allows you to configure Roles, Groups, and Permissions, and assign them to Users.

-The Authorization Extension creates a Rule which will augment the User profile during the authentication flow with the Roles, Groups and Permissions assigned to the user.
-You can then use this information to ensure that the
+The Authorization Extension will create a Rule which will read the Roles, Groups, and Permissions assigned to a user and add this information to the User profile during the authentication flow.
+We can use this information to ensure that the